Associate, Garfunkel Wild

 This co-op gave Okechi the opportunity to interact directly with clients and to participate in strategy meetings regarding issues related to employment discrimination.
 Okechi was able to gain experience critically analyzing employment issues from the employee’s point of view.

 Okechi was selected as a student instructor for the required first-year Legal Skills in Social Context course.
 She led a group of first-year law students in a social justice project for the Massachusetts Black Legislative Caucus, exploring the inefficiencies in access to mental health care services in Massachusetts prisons.

 Working with Professor Margaret Burnham and the Civil Rights and Restorative Justice Project, Okechi interviewed witnesses for the landmark Moore v.
 Franklin County case in Mississippi.

 Okechi worked on employment and education law issues throughout this co-op.
 She represented employers and gained an understanding of their perspectives in employment and labor law matters.

 Okechi counseled and represented three indigent clients in unemployment hearings, and was able to obtain favorable results for all of her clients.

 On this co-op, Okechi was able to assist attorneys in counseling employees on labor issues, with the added dynamic of dealing with a union.
 It was a terrific follow-up to her private firm experience.

-A member of the firm’s Commercial Practice Group, Okechi concentrates in the areas of employment and labor law, general commercial litigation, and education law.
+A member of the firm’s Commercial Practice Group, Okechi concentrated in the areas of employment and labor law, general commercial litigation, and education law.